Eberty/LowCost3DReconstruction/README.md

 ## **Overview**

-This project focus on low cost methodologies for 3D reconstruction of objects.
-We use state-of-the-art libraries and the main elements that a 3D reconstruction pipeline should include, from the acquisition of depth and color images, alignment of captures and mesh generation, down to the texturing and realistic visualization step.
+This project focus on low cost methodologies for 3D objects reconstruction.
+It uses state-of-the-art libraries and the main elements that a 3D reconstruction pipeline should include: from the acquisition of depth and color images, alignment of captures and mesh generation, down to the texturing and realistic visualization step.

-It was developed a pipeline composed of a hybrid 3D reconstruction approach, combining the low resolution images of the Kinect sensor depth camera with the high resolution images of an external RGB camera, obtain three-dimensional models with considerable visual quality.
+A pipeline composed of a hybrid 3D reconstruction approach was developed, combining the low resolution images of the Kinect sensor depth camera with the high resolution images of an external RGB camera, obtaining a three-dimensional models with considerable visual quality.

 **Abstract keywords:** Low Cost 3D Reconstruction, Depth Sensor, Photogrammetry.<br />
 **Keywords:** C++, Structure from Motion (SFM), Point Cloud Library (PCL), Kinect, Bash Scripts.